-- Ethics is what one ought to do in a given situation.
-It's the kind of conduct that would make the world a better place particularly if everyone engaged in it. - The law provides only minimum standards for ethical conduct.
-Just because a course of action is legal, doesn't make it ethical/what one ought to do. - What one ought to do is typically tied to a series of values:
+- " Ethics is what one ought to do in a given situation.
+It's the kind of conduct that would make the world a better place if everyone engaged in it.

+- " The law provides only minimum standards for ethical conduct.
+Just because a course of action is legal, doesn't make it what one ought to do.

+- " What one ought to do is typically tied to a series of values:

-- Trustworthiness - Compassion
+- Trustworthiness Compassion

--Respect -Loyalty
+- Loyalty

+- Respect

+- Fairness

+- Responsibility